Podcast Starter Kit: 7 Things You Need in 2023

 Choose The Right Format For Your Show

-Podcasts can take many different formats, so it is crucial to choose the one that is right for you and your audience.
+Podcasts can take many formats, so choosing the one right for you and your audience is crucial.

 Some popular formats include interviews, panel discussions, solo shows, and narrative storytelling.